-In 2001, the Harry Potter fever infected both kids and adults alike, thanks to J. K. Rowling’s children’s book series.
-Back then we were anticipating the release of book #5, Harry Potter and the Order of the Phoenix.
-Producers had yet to cast Daniel Radcliffe, Emma Watson, and Rupert Grint as the trio Harry Potter, Hermione Granger, and Ron Weasley for the movie adaptation.
+In 2001, the Harry Potter fever infected both kids and adults alike, thanks to J. K. Rowling’s book series.
+Back then we anticipated the release of book #5, Harry Potter and the Order of the Phoenix.
+Producers had yet to cast Daniel Radcliffe, Emma Watson, and Rupert Grint as the trio of Harry Potter, Hermione Granger, and Ron Weasley for the movie adaptation.

-I, in the meantime, was busy hoarding Harry Potter collectibles, thinking I was the only big Harry Potter fan in the universe.
-I was on vacation in the US with my family that summer and the Harry Potter items from Claire’s were on red tag sale.
+I, in the meantime, was busy hoarding Harry Potter collectibles, thinking I was the only obsessed Harry Potter fan in the universe.
+I was on vacation in the US with my family that summer and the Harry Potter items from Claire’s were on red-tag sale.
 I purchased a dozen items and happily stuffed them in my balikbayan box.

-During a study session in my condo across my university, a classmate laid eyes on my study table for the first time and said, “Woah, you have a Harry Potter shrine!”
+During a study session in my condo, a classmate laid eyes on my study table for the first time and said, “Woah, you have a Harry Potter shrine!”
 Her voice had a tone of mockery that made me a bit embarrassed, but after she inspected my limited edition Harry Potter stones, she asked, “May I have one?”
 Like a bratty 7-year-old, I answered, “No way!”

 After graduation, I moved back to my house and stuffed my Harry Potter collection in a small section of my shelf.
 As I found my way into adulthood, my Peanuts obsession took over, and my HP collection started gathering dust.

 But I’ll always be a fan of Hogwarts.
 Someone I love once nicknamed me, Luna Lovegood, and I took it as a compliment.
-I still play my Harry Potter DVDs every now and then, or watch it on HBO as if I were watching it for the first time.
+I still play my Harry Potter DVDs every now and then, or watch it on HBO as if I’m watching it for the first time.

-What collectibles do you secretly have in your bedroom, muggle?
+What collectibles do you secretly have in your bedroom, muggles?